muxinc/media-chrome/.github/CONTRIBUTING.md

 Before submitting a pull request, make sure you've reviewed and filled out an appropriate [Issue](https://github.com/muxinc/media-chrome/issues/new/choose).
 We recommend doing this before starting any work, just in case an issue already exists, or it's unlikely the maintainers will be able to review the PR because it e.g. lacks sufficient reproduction steps.
 In addition, we recommend the following:

-1. We use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), please try to prefix your commits according to the type of changes you're making, and try to be as descriptive as possible in your commit messages.
+1. We use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
+Please try to prefix your commits according to the type of changes you're making, and try to be as descriptive as possible in your commit messages.
 For example:

 - For Bug Fixes: `fix: foo by bar`
 - For Features: `feat: add video feat`